jacques/docs.npmjs.com/content/enterprise/running-on-aws.md

 ![Launch Step 3](/images/npmo-aws6.png)

 The next step is to configure storage volumes for your instance.
 We recommend adding an EBS volume that has at least 50 GB.
-We’ll use this volume to store the data for our npm On-Site registry, and using EBS will make it easy to create snapshots of your package data for backup or transfer purposes.
+We’ll use this volume to store the data for our npm Enterprise registry, and using EBS will make it easy to create snapshots of your package data for backup or transfer purposes.

 Click “Add New Volume” button, select “EBS” as the “Volume Type,” and enter your desired amount of storage in “Size.”
 Then click the “Next: Tag Instance” button on the bottom right.